v8/v8.dev/src/blog/v8-release-49.md

   }
 });

-debugMe.name = "John Doe";
+debugMe.name = 'John Doe';
-// Debug: set called for field: name, and value: John Doe let title = `Mr. ${debugMe.name}`; // "Mr. John Doe"
+// Debug: set called for field: name, and value: John Doe const title = `Mr. ${debugMe.name}`; // → 'Mr. John Doe'
 // Debug: get called for field: name
 ```

-For more information on the usage of Proxies and the Reflect API, see the examples section of the [MDN Proxy page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy#Examples) and look out for our upcoming Proxies article on the [Web Fundamentals blog](https://developers.google.com/web/updates/).
+For more information on the usage of Proxies and the Reflect API, see the examples section of the [MDN Proxy page](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy#Examples).

 ### Default Parameters